-The following seven drugstore beauty products, from a $10 lip gloss to a $7 dry shampoo, stand up to products five times the price.
+The following 11 drugstore beauty products, from an £10 brow gel to a £4 cleanser to a £5 hair mask, stand up to products five times the price.
 Curious to see what one drugstore-obsessed beauty editor claims are the best of the bunch?
 Just keep scrolling.

 Before I went to the dark side and started getting eyelash extensions, these insanely pretty, natural-looking lashes were my jam.
 I'd actually cut them in half and apply them just to the outer part of my lid, so they'd fool everyone into thinking my real lashes were just slightly fuller than they were.

 There are two masks that make my bleached, colour-damaged hair super soft: One is £45, and the other is this £5 treasure, a formula packed with jojoba seed oil and aloe extract that truly makes my dull, crunchy hair silky smooth within three minutes.
 If you're in the market for a hair mask, please just buy it.